singingwolfboy/netlify-home/_posts/2015-07-30-hugo-on-netlify-insanely-fast-deploys.md

 "short_title": "Hosting Hugo on Netlify" "description": "From push to GitHub, until a new deploy is live on our CDN in 6 seconds for our test project!"
 "thumbnail": "/uploads/hugo-logo-small.png"
+"cmsUserSlug": "hugo-on-netlify-insanely-fast-deploys"
-"date": 2015-07-30
+"date": 2015-07-30T00:00:00.000Z
 "tags": null
 ---

 There are those who describe netlify as “Github Pages on Steroids”.

 If that’s the case then Hugo on Netlify must be digging into Lance Armstrong's stash.

 Starting today you can easily run Hugo based builds with Netlify.
 Use `hugo` as your build command to run the latest version of Hugo, or use `hugo_0.14` to run your build with a specific version of Hugo.

 <!-- excerpt -->

 ## Killer Performance

 Hugo is a really exciting static site generator written in Go.
 For a while now it's been surging up the rankings at StaticGen, [the leading directory of top open-source static site generators]([https://www.staticgen.com/](https://www.staticgen.com/)).